speakeasy-api/openapi-directory/SDKs/amazonaws.com/codecatalyst/2022-09-28/go/README.md

 * `StartDevEnvironment` - Starts a specified Dev Environment and puts it into an active state.
 * `StartDevEnvironmentSession` - Starts a session for a specified Dev Environment.
 * `StopDevEnvironment` - Pauses a specified Dev Environment and places it in a non-running state.
 Stopped Dev Environments do not consume compute minutes.
+* `StopDevEnvironmentSession` - Stops a session for a specified Dev Environment.
 * `UpdateDevEnvironment` - Changes one or more values for a Dev Environment.
 Updating certain values of the Dev Environment will cause a restart.
 * `VerifySession` - Verifies whether the calling user has a valid Amazon CodeCatalyst login and session.
 If successful, this returns the ID of the user in Amazon CodeCatalyst.
 <!-- End SDK Available Operations -->